 And that’s exactly what I see with a lot of players - amateurs and developing players alike.
 Their focus tends to be on an internal aspect of their swing, to the exclusion of other, fundamental factors that will have greater transfer on the success of their shots.

-Some technical cues are necessary - I am not saying they aren’t.
+Technical cues are necessary - I am not saying they aren’t.
 In fact, there’s always a bandwidth of acceptability when it comes to technique/form (if there wasn’t, every player on the ATP & WTA tours would have the exact same stroke...this is hardly the case).

 But emulating the pros can have a downside.
 Is your body type exactly like Federer’s?
 Do you see the ball, the court etc the same way he does?
 Have you had the exact same experiences as him?
-The answer to all these questions is a profounding NO.
+The answer to all these questions is a profound NO.